oemof/tespy/paper.md

 within components) between the plant's individual components.
 Thus, based on the components and parameters applied, TESPy generates a set of nonlinear equations representing the plant's topology and its parametrisation.
-By formulating the equations implicitly parameters and results are generally interchangeble offering high flexibilty in the user specifications.
+By formulating the equations implicitly parameters and results are generally interchangeable offering high flexibility in the user specifications.
 The system of equations is numerically solved with an inbuilt solver applying the multi-dimensional Newton-Raphson method to determine the mass flow, pressure, enthalpy and fluid composition of every connection.
 This way, it is possible to solve for both